Robustness to corruption in pre-trained Bayesian neural networks: Related work

 Of course, the best prior depends on the setting: we suspect that the Zellner-G prior is most appropriate when informative features have very different scales, whereas the EmpCov prior is most appropriate for e.g.\ images, where the low-variance input directions are likely to be uninformative.

-One approach to using unlabelled data to improve OOD robustness is to keep batchnorm on at test-time, so the batch statistics are computed on corrupted test data \citep{li2016revisiting,carlucci2017autodial, nado2020evaluating,schneider2020improving,benz2021revisiting}.
-Of course, this work does not consider BNNs: we find the surprising result that just test-time batchnorm gives huge performance improvements in BNNs of $21.9\%$ for CIFAR-10-C for the highest corruption level, which is more than twice the performance improvement for ensembles of $10.6\%$.
+One approach to using unlabelled data to improve robustness to corruption is to keep batchnorm on at test-time, so the batch statistics are computed on corrupted test data \citep{li2016revisiting,carlucci2017autodial, nado2020evaluating,schneider2020improving,benz2021revisiting}.
+There is considerable confusion about whether batchnorm can be applied to BNNs, with recent papers arguing that batchnorm cannot be formulated as a likelihood that factorises across datapoints \citep{izmailov2021bayesian, d'angelo2021repulsive, noci2021disentangling}.
+However, we argue that valid likelihoods do not need to factorise across datatpoints.
+We introduce such a likelihood for BNNs, which behaves like applying batchnorm during training and keeping batchnorm on at test-time.
+Surprisingly, we find that just test-time batchnorm gives huge performance improvements in BNNs of $21.9\%$ for CIFAR-10-C for the highest corruption level, which is more than twice the performance improvement for ensembles of $10.6\%$.
 We then go on to develop \textshiftmatch{} which gives even larger improvements of $24.6\%$ for BNNs and $12.4\%$ for ensembles.
 While \textshiftmatch{} bears some superficial similarities to test-time batchnorm, it is in reality quite different.
 In particular, on convolutional neural networks, batchnorm matches only the means and variances for each channel.
 In contrast, \textshiftmatch{} matches the spatial covariances statistics for each channel separately, allowing us to correct complex, spatially extended corruptions, and to perfectly correct certain simpler corruptions such as Gaussian blur (Sec.~\ref{sec:theory}).
 We find \textshiftmatch{} gives considerable performance improvements over test-time batchnorm (Figs.~\ref{fig:batchnorm},\ref{fig:data_aug_sgd}).